jbarbaro/RCourse/chapter1.md

 # Use names() to determine the current column names in iris

+# Use colnames() to determine the current column names in iris

+# Use rownames() to determine the current row names in iris

-# Change the column names in iris to use "_" for name breaks
+# Change the column names in iris to use "_" for name breaks using colnames

+# Print iris

 ```